+Kona reserve coffee beans are responsible for some of the most prized coffees in the world, valued for their mild, subtle, yet complex flavors.
 Except for a few areas along the California coast, Hawaii is the only state in the US that has appropriate conditions for farming coffee.
-Kona coffee beans are responsible for some of the most prized coffees in the world, valued for their mild, subtle, yet complex flavors.
-These coffees set themselves apart from “normal coffee” by their use of special beans, perfect growing conditions and special ways of processing the beans from plant to cup.
+These reserve coffees set themselves apart from “normal coffee” by their use of special beans, perfect growing conditions and special ways of processing the coffee beans from coffee tree to the cup.

-Coffee beans and plant cuttings from Brazil were originally brought to Oahu in 1825.
+Coffee beans and coffee tree cuttings from Brazil were originally brought to Oahu in 1825.
 By 1828, Kona coffee beans were growing successfully on the Big Island, proving to be an extremely successful agricultural product and cultural phenomenon.
-By the 1850’s, Kona Coffee was recognised as a brand.
-In the late 1800's the Brazilian plants were replaced with Guatemalan coffee plants from which today's crops are descended.
+By the 1850s, Kona Reserve Coffee was recognized as a brand.
+In the late 1800s, the Brazilian coffee tress were replaced with Guatemalan coffee trees from which today's coffee trees are descended.

-Between 1885 and 1925, nearly 180,000 Japanese emmigrated to Hawai'i.
-Many of them in search of autonomy, found their way to the coffee farming industry on the island of Kona.
+Between 1885 and 1925, nearly 180,000 Japanese emigrated and many Japanese who were in search of autonomy found their way to the coffee farming industry on the island of Kona.
 The coffee farming industry was rejuvenated by the arrival of the Japanese coffee farmers.
-They planted hundreds of acres, restored old fields and improved the process of drying technologies.
-The Japanese, giving up on returning to Japan, stayed in the area and influenced and were influenced by the culture.
+They planted hundreds of acres of coffee trees, restored old fields and improved the process of drying technologies.

-If you are ever on Kona Island, be sure to visit The Kona Coffee Living History Farm, the only living history coffee farm in the nation to have a rich immersive experience of the history of Kona coffee farming.
+If you are ever on the Big Island of Hawaii, be sure to visit the Kona Coffee Living History Farm, the only living history coffee farm in the nation to have a rich immersive experience of the history of Kona coffee farming.

 Why is Hawai’i Kona Coffee so special?

 Kona Coffee has been praised by none other than Mark Twain.
-In 1866, he stated that ‘Kona Coffee has a richer flavor than any other, be it grown where it may and call it by what name you please.’
+In 1866, he stated that ‘Kona Coffee has a richer flavor than any other coffee, be it grown where it may and call it by what name you please.’

-The climate and soil where the coffee is grown has ideal conditions for the coffee beans.
-The volcanic soil and western slopes of the Kona Mountains provides shelter and fertile lands.
-The weather is a beneficial factor in the coffee growth, the sunny mornings combined with light afternoon rain provides natural irrigation.
+The climate and soil where the coffee is grown have ideal conditions for the coffee beans.
+The volcanic soil and western slopes of the Kona Mountains provide shelter and fertile lands.
+The weather is a beneficial factor in coffee growth, the sunny mornings combined with light afternoon rain provides natural irrigation.
 These conditions come together to create a bold coffee with a heady aroma, beautiful vibrant flavors.

 Production Peaks and Dips

-Kona Coffee beans were grown on small family farms for much of their history, and for the most part, they still are.
-At peak production in the 1950's, there were 6,000 acres of Kona coffee on the Big Island.
+Kona Reserve Coffee beans were grown on small family coffee farms for much of their history, and for the most part, they still are.
+At peak production in the 1950s, there were 6,000 acres of Kona coffee on the Big Island.
 This yielded 17 million pounds of Kona coffee beans annually, the largest yield of any coffee region in the world.

 Today, the entire world's supply of Kona coffee beans is grown on about 600 farms on the slopes of the Mauna Loa volcano, just upland from the town of Kona on the Big Island.

-Coffee production fluctuated on Kona over the years but fortunately, Kona coffee thrives much better on volcanic soil than sugar cane does.
+Coffee production fluctuated on Kona over the years but fortunately, Kona coffee thrives on volcanic soil.
 Therefore, many sugar plantations were converted into coffee plantations.

 Don't Be Fooled by Labels

 The Kona Kai scandal which occurred between 1993-1996, significantly tainted the Kona name.
-A coffee supplier took cheap American coffee, re-bagged and labelled it as ‘100% pure Hawaii Kona’ thus selling improperly labelled coffee above its true value.
+A coffee supplier took cheap American coffee, re-bagged and labeled it as ‘100% pure Hawaii Kona’ thus selling improperly labeled coffee above its true value.

 Due to the work of food scientist Joseph Rivera, a method for verifying the origin of a coffee bean was created.
 It is now mandatory for all green coffee exported from Hawaii, to be certified by the State of Hawaii Department of Agriculture.